Jaka Tingkir (train): History

-Since 1 December 2018, the service route of this train was shortened so that it only served the Yogyakarta Lempuyangan–Pasar Senen route—because some of the train sets had been used for the full operation of the Joglosemarkerto and Kamandaka lines.
+Since 1 December 2018, the service route of this train was shortened so that it only served the Lempuyangan–Pasar Senen route because some of the train sets had been used for the full operation of the Joglosemarkerto and Kamandaka lines.

 Cross-services were changed to their original state starting 1 December 2019, in line with the implementation of the enactment of new train travel chart 2019.